PedroHSacramento/Four-Color-Theorem---December-24th-2019/README.md

 # Four-Color-Theorem
 Implementation of algorithm to 4-color planar graphs in C. Based on the paper https://people.math.gatech.edu/~thomas/PAP/fc.pdf.
+Wirtten jointly by Pedro Sacramento and Haidar Jamal as part of a REU program in Georgie Tech over the Summer of 2019 overseen by Dr. Robin Thomas.
+This is the version of the code as of December 24th, 2019.
+There are still some bugs to be fixed but the code is able to reliably color graphs of up to a few hundred vertices.

 Sample graphs are provided as example_x.txt.
 The input graphs must be loopless, planar, triangulated, and without parallel edges.
 The format of the input graph is as follows: <br/>
 <br/>